mica-1999/Portfolio/README.md

 ### Routers in Next.js

 Next.js provides two different routers for managing your application's routes: the `app` router and the `pages` router.

-1. **App Router**: The `app` router is the newer router in Next.js and supports the latest React features, such as React Server Components and Suspense.
-It offers a more modern approach to building applications but may still be evolving in terms of stability and features.

-2. **Pages Router**: The `pages` router is the more stable and widely used router in Next.js.
-It follows a file-based routing system where each file in the `pages` directory automatically becomes a route in your application.
-This router is well-documented and has been used in production applications for a longer time.
+This project will be using the newer version, the app directory structure.

 ### Using Next.js with React

 Next.js integrates seamlessly with React, allowing you to use all the features of React while adding powerful capabilities like server-side rendering and static site generation.
 Here's how you can use Next.js with React:

-- **Pages**: Create a `pages` directory at the root of your project.
-Each file in this directory represents a route in your application.
-For example, `pages/index.js` will be the home page, and `pages/about.js` will be the about page.

-- **Components**: Organize your React components in a separate directory, such as `components`, and import them into your pages as needed.

-- **API Routes**: Create API routes by adding files to the `pages/api` directory.
-Each file in this directory becomes an API endpoint.

 When you use Next.js in your project, you do not need to load the `react` and `react-dom` scripts from external sources like `unpkg.com`.
 Instead, you can install these packages locally using npm or your preferred package manager.
 Next.js will manage both `react` and `react-dom` for you.
 Next.js also has a built-in compiler that transforms JSX into valid JavaScript so that the browser can understand it.
 This means you do not need to use Babel for this purpose.
-For more information, you can refer to the [Next.js documentation](https://nextjs.org/docs).

 Example of a simple page in Next.js: